eachristgr/Computer-Architecture/Lab01/README.md

 ( c ) In order to see how different parameters affect the system, we ran the emulator with diffenert values of CPU type, CPU fequency and memory type.

-- For the **MinorCPU** the total ticks, for different CPU frequencies and RAM types are:
+- For the **MinorCPU** the total ticks, for different CPU frequencies and memory types are:

 |   | DDR3_1600_8x8 | DDR4_2400_8x8 | LPDDR5_5500_1x16_8B_BL32 |
 |:------:|:-----------:|:-----------:|:-----------:|